rsdn/nemerle/README.md

 ## Windows

-  For Development:
+  * For Development:

   Run DevBuildQuick(fx-version).cmd depending on required .NET version.
 Compiler output will be placed in bin/Debug/net-{fx-version}/Stage1.

-  For Installer:
+  * For Installer:

   Run BuildInstallerFull(fx-version).cmd depending on required .NET version.
 Installer will be placed in bin/Release/net-(fx-version)/Installer.

-  You can also use BuildInstallerFast(fx-version).cmd to build installer without running tests.
+  _Note: You can also use BuildInstallerFast(fx-version).cmd to build installer without running tests._

-  _Note: for building Visual Studio bindings you need VSSDK and administrative rights._
+  _Note: For building Visual Studio bindings you need VSSDK and administrative rights._

 ## Linux